mui/mui-x/docs/data/data-grid/pagination/pagination.md

 - Set the prop `paginationMode` to `server`
 - Provide a `rowCount` prop to let the grid know how many pages there are
-- Listen to `onPaginationModelChange` callback to load the rows when the page changes
+- Use the `onPaginationModelChange` prop callback to load the rows when the page changes

 Since `rowCount` prop is used to compute the number of available pages, switching it to `undefined` during loading reset page to zero.
 To avoid this problem, you can keep the previous value of `rowCount` while loading as follow: